jlittle22/ls/README.md

 **-- TODOs --**

     * Implement '-l' listing
+    * Implement the '-a' option and have hidden files be hidden by default
     * Implement new color coding (ideally executables as green since that is likely the next most valuable distinction)